 Families, groups can call themselves the Guardians of the Galaxy with DIY costumes

-"Guardians of the Galaxy" was the biggest movie of the summer, and is now the third biggest movie for Marvel.
+"Guardians of the Galaxy" was the biggest movie of Summer 2014, and was one of biggest movies for Marvel.
+The sequel, "Guardians of the Galaxy Vol. 2," was also a hit for 2017, and the Guardians will be back in 2018's "Infinity War."
 As a result, kids and adults will want to be these criminals-turned-heroes for Halloween.

 The five characters make it easy for families and groups to dress up.
-Dad can be Groot (since he is the tallest), Mom can be Gamora, and the kids can be Star-Lord, Rocket and Drax.
-A smaller family could use the final scene for inspiration and carry a baby Groot in a pot.
+Dad can be Groot (since he is the tallest in the first movie), Mom can be Gamora, and the kids can be Star-Lord, Rocket and Drax.
+A smaller family could use the final scene from the first movie for inspiration and carry a baby Groot in a pot.
 A group of friends could each dress up as their favorite character.

 Because there is a costume for everyone, it's better if the costumes are inexpensive and easy.
 Using t-shirts from craft stores, paint and colored duct tape creates simple DIY costumes that are also durable for play.